Serving North Georgia Including Forsyth, Gwinnett and Hall Counties

 Building an Effective Criminal Defense for DUI Charges

 If you’re facing an arrest for a Georgia DUI, our experienced DUI trial attorneys are available to discuss your case.
 Carter/Pilgrim founding attorneys Amy M. Carter and Philp P. Pilgrim, Jr. are members of the National College for DUI Defense.
-We know what it takes to build an Atlanta DUI defense.
+We know what it takes to build an DUI defense.

 After meeting with you, we will gather evidence and all official paperwork from your arrest.
 We will review your citation, bonding paperwork, DS-1205 license suspension paperwork, and all printouts from your blood alcohol test or breathalyzer test.
 We will also discuss the arrest with you to find out what happened during the police stop.